Girlcoding22/Girlcoding22/README.md

-- 👋 Hello, my name is Giovanna Gonzalez Rojas, I am a Fourth year in college and an intended Data Science student at UC Berkeley.
+- 👋 Hello, my name is Giovanna Gonzalez Rojas, I am a Fourth-year college student and an intended Data Science student at UC Berkeley.

-- 👀 I’m interested in creating/learning about video games.
+- 👀 I’m interested in creating/learning about video games development along with personal research on AI usage in Pop Culture communities("Fandoms")

 - 🌱 I’m currently using JupyterLab(Pandas) and Unity.
 <!--- 💞️ I’m looking to collaborate on ... -->